 Are there benefits to choosing Female Divorce Attorneys?

 The hiring of an attorney for your family law case is an important decision and one that should not be based upon advertisements alone.
 Give us a call and we will be happy to discuss our qualifications with you.
-Charles Scott and Kathryn Fenderson Scott have been practicing marital and family law in Florida for over fifteen years and we recognize how important and difficult a time this is in our clients’ lives.
+Charles Scott and Kathryn Fenderson Scott have been practicing marital and family law in Florida since 1996 and we recognize how important and difficult a time this is in our clients’ lives.
 We aggressively represent our clients with compassion, confidentiality, and dedication to protecting your rights.

 There are two types of divorce cases, they are settled cases, and contested cases.
 If the case is settled, there must be evidence of that settlement in the court file in the form of a signed marital settlement agreement or mediation agreement.
 If you have a settlement agreement it is fairly easy to set an uncontested final hearing before the judge.
 Even though you have a settlement agreement, you must still attend a final hearing, prove your residency, testify that you signed the settlement agreement, and that your marriage is broken, and ask the court to grant the divorce.
 You or your lawyer must prepare a "final judgement of dissolution" and bring that to the final hearing for the judge to sign.
 Most people don’t realize that judges don’t prepare orders, the lawyer must prepare the order and bring it to court for the judge to sign.
 If your case is not settled, you must appear before the court for a cases management conference, or a pretrial conference, at which time the court will schedule a trial of your case.
 A trial may not be set for several months, and the judge not a jury will hear the case.
 The judge will require strict proof of all allegations and requests for relief and absent proof may not award anything.
 The proof will be in the form of all the documents and information that was exchanged during discovery but must now be admitted into evidence.
 In addition it may be necessary to utilize expert witnesses such as a CPA, vocational rehabilitation expert, custody evaluator, psychologist, or other expert depending on the complexity of the issues and questions presented.